jzbrooks/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
-* [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
+* [tiann/KernelSU](https://github.com/tiann/KernelSU) - A Kernel based root solution for Android GKI
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
 * [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - This is a copy of Reeder, in order to give Android an RSS reader similar to Reeder, combines the interaction logic of Reeder with the design style of Material Design 3 (You).
 * [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - Video/Audio downloader for Android, based on yt-dlp, designed and themed with Material You